nisargshah100/activerecordjs/README.markdown

     t.integer('age')
 ```

 Thats it.
-The database and its underlying database will be setup.
+The database and its underlying schema will be setup.
 We use Knex in order to generate the queries.
 In the above example, `t` is a Knex object.

 See: http://knexjs.org/#Schema-createTable